 Association for Clinical Pastoral Education

-The Clinical Pastoral Education Program is led by Rev. Matthew Johnson, M.Div, an ordained minister with the Church of the Nazarene.
-Raised in South Carolina, he received his bachelor’s degree in pastoral ministries from Trevecca Nazarene University in Nashville, Tennessee and his master of divinity degree from the Nazarene Theological Seminary in Kansas City, Missouri.
+The Clinical Pastoral Education Program is led by the Rev. Matthew Johnson, M.Div, an ordained minister with the Church of the Nazarene.
+Raised in South Carolina, he received his bachelor’s degree in pastoral ministries from Trevecca Nazarene University in Nashville, Tennessee, and his Master of Divinity degree from the Nazarene Theological Seminary in Kansas City, Missouri.
 After 10 years of parish ministry, he completed a CPE residency at Self Regional Healthcare in Greenwood, South Carolina.
-Matt completed his ACPE Certified Educator training at Palmetto Health (now Prisma Health) in Columbia, South Carolina before joining the WVU Medicine staff in September 2018.
+Matt completed his ACPE Certified Educator training at Palmetto Health (now Prisma Health) in Columbia, South Carolina, before joining the WVU Medicine staff in September 2018.
 He obtained ACPE Certified Educator status in October 2020.
 Matt is married to Gaby, and they have two children.